IsUncommon/scss-styleguide/README.md

 * Should be easy to customize.
 Modules will be customized based on requirements on different pages, so should be written with low specificity.
 * Modules generally don't have a width specified, since they are designed to sit within a layout.

+### <a name="organizing-states">State Rules</a>

+Pseudo classes and state rules (:hover, :focus, .is-active, .is-hidden) should not be pulled out into a seperate stylesheet.
+They should be included in the base or module directly, and should be nested under the relevant selector.

+### <a name="organizing-pages">Pages (/)</a>

+Any style that only applies to a specific page or section and will not be reused, should be included in that specific page's stylesheet.

 <a name="thanks">Thanks</a>
 ======